codeforamerica/uswds/README.md

 #### Scripts

-Compile JavaScript using Rollup.js.
-Watch for changes to JavaScript files.
+Watch for changes to JavaScript files then compile JavaScript using Rollup.js.

 ```bash
 npm run scripts